 - Salt, to taste

 - Turn the dough ball out onto a clean work surface and knead the dough until it’s smooth and has a nice elasticity, about 10 minutes.
 (The dough is ready when you press it with a fingertip and it springs back immediately.)
 Wrap the pasta dough with plastic wrap and let it rest at room temperature for 30 minutes.

-- 4. Bring a large pot of salted water to a boil.
+- Bring a large pot of salted water to a boil.
 When the water is boiling, drop in the pasta and cook until the desired doneness.
 (If you intend to toss the pasta in a skillet with some sauce and warm it for a minute or two, you should cook it until not quite al dente, 3 to 5 minutes.
 Don’t worry about the pasta being too toothsome.
 It will continue to cook in the sauce.
 If you intend to drain the pasta and dress it with sauce, cook the pasta a minute or so longer.)

 The homemade red wine pasta was very good and, in fact, my tasters said it was awesome.
 I only used 1/4 of the red wine pasta recipe and saved the rest for another meal.
 (It can be kept in the fridge for a short time or frozen or just reduce the recipe.)

+The homemade pasta is a lovely, deep, lavender color.
 I only made half of the red wine pasta dough and it came together just as written without any problems.
 The pasta was easy to work with, but it did take 40 minutes to roll and cut half the dough recipe.
-The homemade pasta is a lovely, deep, lavender color.

 I was a bit skeptical at first about the instruction to roll the pasta to the #4 setting on your pasta machine.
 That’s a bit thicker than I normally roll pasta.
 But it really worked well.
 I served it with the oxtails braised in red wine, and the thick, soft noodles carried the sauce perfectly and retained a great texture.